leanprover/leanprover.github.io/about/index.md

 ads: false
 ---

-The /Lean Theorem Prover/ aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
+The *Lean Theorem Prover* aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
 The goal is to